-Potential project partners, to date, include the University of Queensland, Queensland Alliance for Agriculture and Food Innovation, Queensland’s Future Beef extension team and AgForce.
+Potential research project partners, to date, include the University of Queensland, Queensland Alliance for Agriculture and Food Innovation, Queensland’s Future Beef extension team and AgForce.
+What do we need?

-We need to collectively raise up to $500,000 from industry and partners to co-match the government grant.
-Companies may be entitled to a 45 per cent tax offset rebate for contributions to R&D.
+Producer contributions are helping make this research a reality.
+We need to collectively raise up to $500,000 from industry and partners to co-match a government grant.

-Individual producers and trusts may be willing to contribute the cash proceeds from the sale of one or more livestock or similar.
-In-kind contributions may be for activities such as voluntary labour to collect Pimelea plant samples, access to livestock for rumen samples, use of paddocks for a trial, helping with best practice field trials or hosting a field day.
+Graziers may be willing to contribute the cash proceeds from the sale of one or more livestock or similar.
+In-kind contributions may be for activities such as voluntary labour to collect Pimelea plant samples, access to livestock for rumen fluid samples, use of paddocks for a trial, helping with best practice field trials or hosting a field day.

-Please use the attached form to pledge cash or in-kind and return to AgForce.
+Please use this form to pledge cash or in-kind and return to AgForce.